Thomas Oldfield (Royal Marines officer): Biography

-Immediately after the second bombardment he sailed in the Theseus, accompanied by a small squadron, for Teneriffe.
-In the pliant but unsuccessful attempt upon this island Oldfield commanded the force of royal marines which effected a landing from the squadron.
+Immediately after the second bombardment he sailed in the Theseus, accompanied by a small squadron, for Tenerife.
+In the pliant but unsuccessful attempt upon this island Oldfield commanded the force of Royal Marines which effected a landing from the squadron.
 His boat was swamped, but he swam to shore, and on landing received a contusion in the right knee.
 He materially contributed to the saving of the British detachment, whose temerity in attacking with so inferior a force was only equalled by the gallantry with which they carried the attack into execution.
 Its failure may be attributed to the loss of the cutter Fox, 10 guns, which was sunk by the enemy's fire, with a considerable part of the force destined for the enterprise.
 It was in this affair that Nelson lost his arm.
 In a private letter, written after the battle of the Nile, Oldfield said that "it was by no means so severe as the affair at Teneriffe, or the second night of the bombardment of Cadiz."

 Until the Theseus was detached to join Nelson (who had shifted his flag to the Vanguard, and gone in pursuit of the French squadron up the Mediterranean), Oldfield remaining with the fleet under the orders of the Earl of St. Vincent.
-At the battle of the Nile Oldfield was the senior officer of royal marines in the fleet, and obtained the rank of major for his services, his commission dating 7 October 1798.
+At the battle of the Nile Oldfield was the senior officer of Royal Marines in the fleet, and obtained the rank of major for his services, his commission dating 7 October 1798.
 Oldfield relates in a private letter how, after the disappointment of not finding the French fleet at Alexandria, the Zealous made the signal at midday on 1 August that it was in the bay of Aboukir.
 At half-past three the French fleet was plainly seen, and an hour afterwards Nelson bade the Theseus go ahead of him.
 Oldfield in the Theseus was alongside the Guerrier at a quarter to seven o'clock, and having poured in a broadside which carried away her mainmast and mizzenmast, he passed on to the Sparticle and anchored abreast of her, the admiral anchoring on the other side ten minutes later.
 After the action Oldfield was sent with his marines on board the Tonnant, and from 1 to 14 August he only occasionally lay down on deck.
 Upwards of six hundred prisoners were on board, of whom 150 were wounded.
 Nelson sent word to Oldfield that nothing would give him greater pleasure than to serve him; but Oldfield replied that he wanted nothing.